-To power control multiple outlets:
+► To power control or reset the active energy readings of multiple outlets:

 You can switch any outlet regardless of its current power state.
 That is, you can turn on any outlet that is already turned on, or turn off any outlet that is already turned off.